ianwijma/duplicate-code-extension/README.md

 ### Parsing the code to an AST

+> This is a good article around getting AST's, where we might want to look into alternatives: https://www.digitalocean.com/community/tutorials/js-traversing-ast

 Currently we're using the (acorn)[https://github.com/acornjs/acorn] library to create our AST, but we might want to investigate alternatives in the future.

 ### Comparing the AST